Skip to content

 How to Configure the Code Generator to Generate XXXRepository

-The maintenance of Service and Repository will no longer be continued.
-It is recommended not to use them further.
-If generation is required, follow the steps below to convert the service to a repository.
+Service and Repository will no longer be maintained going forward.
+We recommend you discontinue their use.
+If you need to generate them, follow these steps to convert the service to a repository.

 AutoGenerator generator = new AutoGenerator(DATA_SOURCE_CONFIG);